b72fdf59/BackTrack/README.md

 # BackTrack

-###**Introduction to BackTrack**
+### Introduction to BackTrack

 BackTrack is a web-based application which helps project teams to plan, organize and track the whole project.
 It has all the essential features needed to perfectly manage an agile-based, scrum process framework project.

 Idle developers can create a project, invite manager(s) and developers to join the development team.
-Using the various roles, users login into a platform designed just for them- a product owner can manage the product backlog, development teams can make appropriate changes to the sprint backlog and the managerâ€™s access rights limit him to just overlooking multiple projects while not making any changes.
+Using the various roles, users login into a platform designed just for them- a product owner can manage the product backlog, development teams can make appropriate changes to the sprint backlog and the manager’s access rights limit him to just overlooking multiple projects while not making any changes.

-###**An Outline of the Limitations of BackTrack**
+### An Outline of the Limitations of BackTrack

 Our project is almost the perfect tool for managing an agile-based project.
 Being just the first release, there is always scope for improvement and a few glitches which can be improved on.